Draggie306/CheatSheets/A level/source/Computer Science.md

 ### Referential Integrity

 Referential integrity states that an attribute referenced as a foreign key on one table cannot be deleted, and therefore cannot reference something that doesn't exist.
-For example adding `customerID 193` in table Subscription should not be possible if there is no customerID 193.
+For example adding `customerID 193` in table Subscription should not be possible if there is no `customerID 193` anyway.

 ### Normalisation
 In a relational database, data is held in tables, or **relations**.
 Each row in the table holds a specific, unique record, with each column representing an attribute.